will-crocker/Latin-101/reading1.md

 9. Eam follows Laomedonta killing.❌

 Translation:
 Hercules killed Antaum, son of earth, in Lybia.
 HE killed the guests, he killed them by wrestling❌.
-Cygrum, son of Martis was kiled by arms.❌ Mars came with arms for the him the son, Jupiter sent lightning with them.
-Hesione met them at Troy❌, He killed Laomedonta, father of Hesiones but they werent returned so they were kiled.
+Cygrum, son of Mars was killed by arms.❌ Mars came with arms for the him the son, Jupiter seperated them with lightning.
+Hesione was given up to a sea monster at Troy❌, Hercules killed it; Laomedonta, father of Hesiones becasue she was not returned, he killed with arrows.